mircealungu/student-projects/writing_guidelines/Do_Not_Address_the_Reader.md

 Replacing the *you* with the actual role for whom the prototype was designed, would have also made the text more concrete, and thus stronger:

 > Our prototype lets *the database administrator* build interactive web UIs...

+#### Example #2

+> Let’s try to add some weights to the graph

+This sounds like I'm reading a children's story or a blog, not a scientific paper.